MatthieuCoquelin/OculusIntegration_InteractionSDK_Template/README.md

   - Interact with canvas (curved or flat) with ray(pinch detection) or poke(touch canvas)

 - for hand only : pose detection
-- for controller only : (locomotion)
+- for controller only : (locomotion with joystick)
   - left controller : continius movement
   - right controller :
     - up / back  aim teleport and teleport on release with joystick orientation
     - right / left : rotate